Police Information Checks

 Non-photo identification can be one of the following:

 For status of your police check please refer to the following website for current processing date.
-Once application is processed please allow 2-3 business days to receive, unless further follow-up is required of you to which you will be notified.
+Once application is processed please allow an additional 2-3 business days for mail delivery, to receive, unless further follow-up is required of you to which you will be notified.
 You may also refer to this website to learn more about our online Police Information check process.
 The Police Information Check Unit will not disclose to a third party – any specific information will be disclosed to the applicant only.

 If you have previously resided in Calgary and now reside elsewhere in Alberta, in another Province or Out of Country and require a Calgary Police Service Police Information Check, please see Police information checks for people outside Calgary.